 - Research methods sequence that provides a robust background and training in social science research concepts and methods

 - A selection of courses from across disciplines, from the School of International Service (SIS), the Department of Public Administration and Policy (DPAP), or other departments at American University

 - A vast array of elective course options in the Department of Justice, Law, and Criminology and other departments.
 Credit for internships that help to develop practical, job-based skills and for independent study projects with experienced professors who are experts in their fields

 - Practicum course in homeland security, cyber security, policing, or courts/corrections that serves as a capstone to the degree and connects students with a number of different clients in both the public and private sectors

-For more information, please contact the SPA Graduate Admissions Office at 202-885-6230 or firstname.lastname@example.org.
+For more information, please contact the SPA Office of Graduate Admissions at 202-885-6230 or firstname.lastname@example.org.

 Please consult SPA’s Tuition and Funding page to gain an understanding of the cost of tuition, student fees, and associated discretionary costs.